MaxShroyer/Instagram-Post-Downloader/README.md

 # Instagram Post Downloader

-A desktop application that allows downloading Instagram posts from public profiles using a graphical user interface.
+An application that allows downloading Instagram posts from public or private (if you follow them) profiles using a very shitty graphical user interface.

 ## Features
 - Download photos and videos from Instagram posts
 - Simple and intuitive GUI
 - Two-factor authentication support
 - Configurable number of posts to download
-- Progress tracking
+- Progress tracking (ish)
-- Account safety warnings

 ## Installation